cncf/kubernetes-community-days/content/organizing-creating-website.md

+---
+title: Creating a website for your event
+---

 Congratulations on preparing to host a Kubernetes Community Days in your city!
 This page will take you through the steps of setting up pages for your event on Kubernetes community days.org, which uses GitHub and Hugo to edit and publish your pages.

 If you run into any issues when going through the process outlined in this document, please suggest changes or problems.
 This is a working document and will be updated as needed.